 People often seem to find me funny.
 I don’t always understand why, but I’ve come to accept it.
 I’m just being honest and real about something, and then people start laughing and telling me how funny I am.
 Sometimes it confuses me a bit, I must admit, but I do enjoy spreading the joy.

-One of my fears going into this job was that the kids would never find me funny.
+One of my fears going into this job was actually that the kids would never find me funny.
 I didn’t think I had much of a handle on kid humor.
 But just look at me now!
 I even have inside jokes with my kids!
-(And they started calling me “the jokester” today..
+(They even started calling me “the jokester” today . . .
 Not sure where they learned that word or to what particular “joke” they were referring, but I’ll take it.)

 4. Kids are observant.

 Before taking on this new responsibility this week, the one thing on my mind was not messing up.
 That was it.
 I never thought about how doing the announcements might change the way the kids at school viewed me.

 On Monday, I said hello to a random girl in the hallway.
 After we introduced ourselves, she asked if I taught upstairs.
 I wondered how in the world she knew that, but then it hit me.
 Maybe because of morning announcements?
 Maybe kids actually pay attention to those?